anuket-project/anuket-specifications/doc/ref_model/chapters/chapter06.md

 This chapter defines a simplified host, host profile and related capabilities model associated with each of the different NFVI hardware profile and related capabilities; some of these profile and capability parameters are shown in **Figure 6-1**.

 <p align="center"><img src="../figures/ch06_ref_nfvi_hw_profiles_v2.png" alt="ref_hw_profiles" title="Reference HW Profiles" width="100%"/></p>
-<p align="center"><b>Figure 6-1:</b> Reference NFVI hardware profiles and host associated capabilities.</p>
+<p align="center"><b>Figure 6-1:</b> Reference NFVI hardware profiles and host associated capabilities (examples).</p>

 <a name="6.1"></a>
 ## 6.1	Hardware Profile and Capabilities Model
 The host profile model and configuration parameters (hereafter for simplicity simply "host profile") will be utilized in the reference architecture to define different hardware profiles.
+The host profiles can be considered to be the set of EPA-related (Enhanced Performance Awareness) configurations on NFVI resources.
+Please note that in this chapter we shall not list all of the EPA-related configuration parameters.

 A software flavour series (see Chapters 4 and 5) defines the characteristics of Virtual Machines (VMs or vServers) that will be deployed on hosts assigned a host-profile.
 A many to many relationship exists between software flavour series and host profiles.
 A given host can only be assigned a single host profile; a host profile can be assigned to multiple hosts.
 Different Cloud Service Providers (CSP) may utilize different naming standards for their host profiles.